 When you or someone you love is injured in a car accident in Texas, our team is committed to helping you get the compensation you deserve.
 We are equally committed to helping your family if you have lost someone you love because of another person’s negligence.
 You deserve to focus on your health right now; we can handle everything else.

-If you were injured in a car accident, contact the personal injury team at Loncar Lyon Jenkins by calling (877) 239-4878 to find out how to get an accident report in Texas.
-Learn more about how valuable your accident report is to your compensation claim.
+If you were injured in a car accident, contact the personal injury team at Loncar Lyon Jenkins to find out how to get an accident report in Texas.
+Learn more about how valuable your motor vehicle crash report is to your compensation claim.